ujjwal-kr/ram/README.md

 # The Ram programming language
-A stack based programming language created to experiment my crappy lang-dev only capable of making some mathematical formulation.
+A stack based programming language created to experiment my crappy lang-dev only capable of making some mathematical formulation and logic.
 Written in the rust programming language.

 ## How to run
 1. Download the [release binary](https://github.com/ujjwal-kr/ram/releases/download/v1.4/ram).